mevdschee/php-crud-api/README.md

 This transform function is available for PHP and JavaScript in the files ```mysql_crud_api_tranform.php``` and ```mysql_crud_api_tranform.js```.

+## Permissions

+By default a single database is exposed with all it's tables in read-write mode.
+You can change the permissions by specifying in the
+'permissions' configuration parameter.
+This array contains the permissions that are applied.
+The star character can be used as a wildcard for a full table or database name.
+Permissions with more specific keys override the values of permissions that contain one or more wildcards.
+The letters 'crudl' in the permission value are the first letters of the 'create','read','update','delete','list' operations.
+Specifying such a letters in the permission value means that the corresponding operation is permitted, while leaving it out, means that the operation is not permitted.

+## Multi-Database

+The code also supports multi-database API's.
+These have URLs where the first segment in the path is the database and not the table name.
+This can be enabled by NOT specifying a database in the configuration.
+Also the permissions in the configuration should contain a dot character to seperate the database from the table name.
+The databases 'mysql', 'information_schema' and 'sys' are automatically blocked.

 ## Errors

 The following types of 404 'Not found' errors may be reported: